yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/event-delta.md

 ## HTTP request

-This section shows the HTTP request syntax for the initial **delta** function call to start a full synchronization that retrieves all the events in the specified calendar or calendar view.
+This section shows the HTTP request syntax for the initial **delta** function call to start a full synchronization that retrieves all the events in the specified calendar or **calendarView**.
 This syntax does not contain any [state tokens](/graph/delta-query-overview#state-tokens).

 The query URL returned in a `nextLink` or `deltaLink` of a successful response includes a state token.
 For any subsequent **delta** function call, use the query URL in a `nextLink` or `deltaLink` preceding it.

-### Delta function on events in a user calendar (preview)
+### Delta function on events in a user calendar
 Apply the **delta** function on all the events or events starting on or after a specific date/time, in the specified user calendar(s):

 * To get incremental changes of all the events, or of events starting on or after the specified date/time _in the user's mailbox_: